William Walker (filibuster): Influence and reputation

 William Walker convinced many Southerners of the desirability of creating a slave-holding empire in tropical Latin America.
 In 1861, when U.S. Senator John J. Crittenden proposed that the 36°30' parallel north be declared as a line of demarcation between free and slave territories, some Republicans denounced such an arrangement, with New York congressman Roscoe Conkling saying that it "would amount to a perpetual covenant of war against every people, tribe, and State owning a foot of land between here and Tierra del Fuego".

 The Costa Rica National Monument represents the five united Central American nations carrying weapons and William Walker fleeing.

 Before the end of the American Civil War, Walker's memory enjoyed great popularity in the southern and western United States, where he was known as "General Walker" and as the "gray-eyed man of destiny".
 Northerners, on the other hand, generally regarded him as a pirate.
 Despite his intelligence and personal charm, Walker consistently proved to be a poor military and political leader.
 Unlike men of similar ambition, such as Cecil Rhodes, Walker's grandiose scheming ultimately failed.

 In Central American countries, the successful military campaign of 1856–1857 against William Walker became a source of national pride and identity, and it was later promoted by local historians and politicians as substitute for the war of independence that Central America had not experienced.
 April 11 is a Costa Rican national holiday in memory of Walker's defeat at Rivas.
 Juan Santamaría, who played a key role in that battle, is honored as one of two Costa Rican national heroes, the other one being Juan Rafael Mora himself.
 The main airport serving San José (in Alajuela) is named in Santamaría's honor.

-To this day, a sense of Central American "coalition" among the nations of Costa Rica, Honduras, El Salvador, and Guatemala, along with independent Nicaraguan allies, is remembered and celebrated as a unifying shared history.
+To this day, Central America's shared history is remembered and celebrated as a source of unity among the nations of Costa Rica, Honduras, El Salvador, Guatemala, and Nicaragua.